openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

 **Rpmlint update**

 Ludwig Nussel updated rpmlint to version 1.2 and [explained](http://lists.opensuse.org/opensuse-packaging/2011-05/msg00118.html)
-        the new warnings about packaging of rpm packages â€“ and what to do about them.
+        the new warnings about packaging of rpm packages – and what to do about them.

 **Changing the process of Factory submissions with the Open Build
         Service**